jeremy-large/CODiT/README.md

 ```
 $ git clone https://github.com/jeremy-large/CODiT.git
 ```
-Once cloned, you can either build and install the repos as a **conda** package, or you can simply add the repos lib dir to your **PYTHONPATH** environment variable so that you can import the modules locally.
+Once cloned, you can either build and install the repo as a **conda** package, or you can simply add the repo lib dir to your **PYTHONPATH** environment variable so that you can import the modules locally.

 ### 1) Local development

 If you are a developer looking to adapt CODiT to local needs, it is more likely that you will engage in some local development.

-For this, you can add the `.../CODiT/lib` directory in your local repos to your **PYTHONPATH** environment variable.
+For this, you would add the `.../CODiT/lib` directory appearing in your local repo, to your **PYTHONPATH** environment variable.

-You can do this manually, or there is a handy batch script for Windows in the repos called [add_pypath.bat](https://github.com/jeremy-large/CODiT/blob/master/add_pypath.bat) that will do this for you.
+You can do this manually, or there is a handy batch script for Windows in the repo called [add_pypath.bat](https://github.com/jeremy-large/CODiT/blob/master/add_pypath.bat) that will do this for you.
 Similarly there is a bash script called [add_pypath.sh](https://github.com/jeremy-large/CODiT/blob/master/add_pypath.sh) to do this under linux and osx.